WVURAIL/gr-radio_astro/README.md

 # gr-radio_astro

 ##

+Modules and blocks here to help create a grc flowchart for use in radio astronomy.
+This graph allows astronomical observations with home built radio telescopes.
+With this software and your radio telescope you can find Spiral Arms of our Milky Way galaxy from your own back yard.

 <a href="https://github.com/WVURAIL/gr-radio_astro/tree/master/docs"> <img src="https://raw.githubusercontent.com/WVURAIL/gr-radio_astro/master/docs/NooElecHotColdLoadTest105K.png" alt="Observer Interface" align="right" width=200></a>
 Find additional documentation on the observer interface here:

 https://github.com/WVURAIL/gr-radio_astro/tree/master/docs

-##

-Modules and blocks here to help create a grc flowchart for use in radio astronomy.

 ## Installation